rfaulhaber/personal-site/content/_index.md

 ## Projects

-Some fun projects I've worked on recently:

-- [dial](https://github.com/rfaulhaber/dial), a Lisp interpreter inspired by [make a lisp](https://github.com/kanaka/mal).
-- [sc](https://github.com/rfaulhaber/sc), a simple `dc` clone written in Rust.
-- [janus](https://github.com/rfaulhaber/janus-proto), a clone of [Acme](http://acme.cat-v.org/) built during a hackathon.
+All my projects can be found on my [GitHub](https://github.com/rfaulhaber).

-I'm hoping to start contributing to open source projects as well!
+On top of that, I'm currently looking to contribute to open source projects!

 ## Working with me